hudson155/kairo/docs/style-guide.md

 - **Plurality:**
   For naming, singular forms should be preferred over plural forms where possible.
-  This includes for folder, package, and feature names.
+  This includes for folder, package, and Feature names.
   REST paths should be plural, due to convention.

 - **Abbreviations:**